atampy25/simple-mod-framework/docs/Special File Types.md

 ## locr.json
 A LOCR file obtained from Anthony Fuller's HMLanguageTools.

-## rtlv.json
-An RTLV file obtained from Anthony Fuller's HMLanguageTools.

 ## texture.tga
 **Note:** The filename matters for this special type.